 Wrap your water heater with an insulated blanket and apply pipe wrap insulation on all hot and cold pipes.
 You can help reduce water heating costs another 5 to 8 percent.

 Home Energy Audits

 Contact Minnesota Power to request either a free basic walk-through, free energy audit or a fee-based comprehensive audit, which includes a blower door test and an infrared thermal scan.
 Energy specialists will identify cost-effective energy improvements that will result in a comfortable home that uses less energy.
 Visit www.mnpower.com/hea for more information.

-Check out Minnesota Power’s Power of One® energy conservation website for more ideas on how to save energy!
+Check out Minnesota Power’s Energy Conservation Programs for more ideas on how to save energy!